11 Facts About The Brown Watersnake

-From 1991 to 1988, a study followed brown watersnakes along the Savannah river of Georgia.
-257 had food in their stomach, and of the 168 species identifiable, all were fish and 63% were catfish.
+From 1991 to 1988, a study followed brown watersnakes along the Savannah river of Georgia, one of their natural hotspots.
+257 watersnakes had food in their stomach, and of the 168 species identifiable, 100% were fish, with not a single amphibian.
+This was already highly specific, but the brown watersnake then went further, and derived 63% of its meals from catfish.
 Once younglings grew past 60cm, they switched to catfish almost exclusively.

 Eating catfish is no walk in the park either.
-Catfish are naturally spiny, the classic characteristic of the family, and brown watersnakes are often spotted with those spines sticking out of their bodies.
+The signature characteristic of the catfish clan is their sharp spines, and brown watersnakes are often spotted with these spines embedded in their bodies.

-They’ve evolved a few tactics, as they normally wait for the catfish’s spines to relax before swallowing.
-They suck them down headfirst and slowly swallow more and more, until pausing at the dorsal (back) fins, where they rotate the catfish’s body 90 degrees for a safer, non-spiny angle.
+Brown watersnakes have evolved a few survival strategies, as they normally wait for the catfish’s spines to relax before swallowing.
+They suck them down headfirst, and slowly swallow more and more, until pausing at the dorsal (back) fins, where they rotate the catfish’s body 90 degrees for a safer angle.
 But this method isn’t infallible, and some brown watersnakes have died from their last fatal meal, with their bodies punctured beyond repair.

 Equally though, they have a strange ability to survive those punctures.
 One female spotted on August 27th 1992 was covered with spines, yet 5 years later, she was not only alive, but had grown from 59.4cm to 101cm.
 Some brown watersnakes are spotted with old historic spines lodged in their bodies, like an old 19th century harpoon stuck in a whale.

-Brown watersnakes are excellent tree climbers and often reach 20 feet above ground.
-There, they bask in the sun for hours without moving, resting on branches directly overlooking the river shore.
-Males and females even mate on those branches, having a fine sense of balance.
+Brown watersnakes are excellent climbers, and often reach 20 feet high on branches.
+There, they bask in the sun for hours at a time, barely moving, resting on branches directly overlooking the river shore.
+Males and females even mate on these branches, with an innate sense of balance.

 Brown watersnakes (Nerodia taxispilota) are constantly confused with cottonmouths, to the point that they’re given the interchangeable name of moccasin by locals.
 The basic colour scheme of muddy brown against muddier brown is similar, but an obvious difference is the pupils, which are vertical in cottonmouths and round in brown watersnakes.
 Cottonmouths also have larger, bulkier heads, and the darker patterns on their sides meet in the middle, whereas with brown watersnakes, the blotchy patterns never touch.